 POLLINATOR GARDEN

-The pollinator garden is registered with the National Pollinator Garden Network as part of the Million Pollinator Garden Challenge and is a "stepping stone" on the Anne Arundel County Pollinator Pathway.
+The garden is registered with the National Pollinator Garden Network as part of the Million Pollinator Garden Challenge and serves as a “stepping stone” on the Anne Arundel County Pollinator Pathway.
+Project Co-Chairs: Littany Hollerbach and Jessica Kruse

 SWANN PARK